 She slid off her stool and pulled him into a quick embrace.
 "Take care of yourself, Worf."

-His arms tightened around her, and for a moment he buried his face in her hair.
+He held her very tightly an for a moment buried his face in her hair.
 Then he pulled away, his voice all business, his bearing proper.
 "It was good seeing you, Commander."

 "Goodbye, Ambassador."
-She straightened, nodded formally.
+She straightened and nodded formally.
 Then ruined it all by grinning.

 For a moment, she thought she saw a twinkle in his eye, a tiny lessening of the sadness she felt coming from him.
 They stood staring at each other, then with a slight curl of his lips, he turned and left the room.